-I have been an active member of three nationally-based mountaineering clubs.
+I have been an active member of three nationally-based mountaineering clubs through the many decades.

-- The Royal Air Force Mountaineering Association.
-I joined RAFMA as soon as I started my commission in the RAF at the end of 1974 and joined in on numerous mountaineering trips in the UK and the European Alps, as well as trips to the Andes and the Himalayas.
-During my two years at RAF Kinloss I had the secondary duty of being Deputy Commanding Officer of the RAF Kinloss Mountain Rescue Team, regularly joining them on training weekends.
+I joined RAFMA as soon as I took my commission in the RAF in 1974, taking part in numerous mountaineering trips in the UK and the European Alps, as well as expeditions to the Andes and the Himalayas.
 I served RAFMA as Treasurer for 6 years, taking over handwritten ledgers and computerising the book-keeping.
 Subsequently, I served as Club Chairman for 3 years.
 I am still a member, although necessarily inactive; this enables RAFMA to focus its meets programme on the younger more ambitious climbers who are serving in the RAF, and not provide meets for elderly ‘has-beens’ like me. unlike civilian mountaineering clubs such as the CMC and the AAC, (and I am speaking from decades of experience.)